 Senator Dorgan (CNAY Founder & Chairman), the CNAY Board of Advisors, and team welcome our 2015 class of Champions for Change, and invite you to learn more about these remarkable young leaders by visiting the 2015 Champions page.

-Click here to access a four-page description of the CFC program, which includes information about each of the 2013, 2014, and 2015 Champions.
+Click here to access a two-page description of the CFC program, which includes information about the newest class of Champions.
 Feel free to share this document with people in your community!

 Champions for Change Toolkit to encourage local tribal and urban Indian communities to recognize and celebrate Native American youth leaders across the nation.
 Check out the CFC Toolkit to get started today!